Jordan McCray

-Jordan McCray (born May 31, 1992) is an American football center for the San Antonio Brahmas of the XFL.
-He played college football at the University of Central Florida and was signed by the Green Bay Packers as an undrafted free agent in 2014.
+Jordan McCray (born May 31, 1992) is an American professional football center for the Massachusetts Pirates of the Indoor Football League (IFL).
+He played college football for the UCF Knights and was signed by the Green Bay Packers as an undrafted free agent in 2014.

 Professional career

 Green Bay Packers

-After going undrafted in the 2014 NFL Draft, McCray signed with the Green Bay Packers on May 12, 2014.
+After going undrafted in the 2014 NFL draft, McCray signed with the Green Bay Packers on May 12, 2014.
 On August 30, 2014, he was released by the Packers during final team cuts.

 Minnesota Vikings

 McCray ended up signing with the Minnesota Vikings on December 17, 2014.
 Sometime later McCray was released.

 Carolina Panthers

 On May 11, 2015, McCray was signed by the Carolina Panthers.
 On September 5, 2015, he was released by the Panthers.

 Arena Football League

 McCray then joined the Arena Football League with the Orlando Predators, where McCray played with his twin Justin.
 On October 14, 2016, McCray was assigned to the Cleveland Gladiators during the dispersal draft.
-On March 22, 2018 he was placed on League Suspension, and on March 24, 2018 he was activated for the Baltimore Brigade.
+On March 22, 2018, he was placed on League Suspension, and on March 24, 2018, he was activated for the Baltimore Brigade.